-Homemade Strawberry Ice Cream is creamy, fresh, and delicious!
-Heavy whipping cream, milk, pasteurized eggs, sugar, and vanilla are all you need to make the best tasting ice cream at home.
+Homemade Strawberry Ice Cream combines fresh strawberries with a sweet vanilla cream base.
+Just six ingredients and a four-quart electric ice cream maker are all you need to make the best tasting ice cream at home!

 A flashback to my childhood.
 It’s Saturday night.
-Mom’s making homemade pizza.
-Dad’s making homemade ice cream.
-And Donnie and Marie are on the tube.
+Mom is making homemade pizza and Dad is making homemade ice cream.
+Donnie and Marie are on the tube.

 The ice cream maker we used in the old days was a hand crank.
 Dad made it in the basement, and used snow (during the winter months) instead of ice to make it freeze.
 I remember running around him while he was cranking, and being utterly excited about the prospect of homemade ice cream, as he was.
 Dad would rotate between making vanilla and chocolate, vanilla being my favorite and chocolate being his.
 I have no idea what everyone else liked best.
 But both flavors were delicious.